TabbycatDebate/tabbycat/docs/install/osx.rst

 1(a).
 Python
 --------------------------------------------------------------------------------
-As of version 0.8, Tabbycat requires Python 3.4 or later.
+Tabbycat requires Python 3.4 or later.
 OS X only comes with Python 2.7, so you'll need to install this.
 You can download the latest version from the `Python website <https://www.python.org/downloads/>`_.

 The executable will probably be called ``python3``, rather than ``python``.
 Check::

     $ python3 --version
     Python 3.4.4

-.. warning:: As of version 0.8, Python 2 is not supported.
-You must use Python 3.4 or higher.
+.. warning:: Tabbycat does not support Python 2.
+You must use Python 3.4 or later.

 .. admonition:: Advanced users
   :class: tip